brutalzinn/simple-mcp-selenium/README.md

 # 🤖 MCP Selenium Browser Automation Server

+### Disclaimer: This project build using Cursor and doesnt have a sufficient test coverage.
+The quality of code is very poor.
+Soo, keep in mind i can delay to fix somethings.
+Create a PR if found a problem.

 > **A powerful Model Context Protocol (MCP) server that enables AI assistants to control web browsers through Selenium WebDriver, making automated testing and web interaction seamless and intelligent.**

 ## 🎯 What This Project Does